PlayNux/GameHub/.github/ISSUE_TEMPLATE/crash.md

 ---
 name: Crash report
-about: Report GameHub crashing under some circumstances
+about: Report GameManager crashing under some circumstances
 ---

 <!--
 Before creating the issue, please make sure that...

-* You are using the latest version of GameHub (active development happens in the dev branch).
+* You are using the latest version of GameManager (active development happens in the dev branch).
-* Your version of GameHub is compiled with optimization turned off (see here: https://github.com/tkashkin/GameHub/issues/162 for more info)
+* Your version of GameManager is compiled with optimization turned off (see here: https://github.com/tkashkin/GameManager/issues/162 for more info)
 * There isn't already an open issue for your problem.

 If you have multiple unrelated problems, create separate issues rather than combining them into one.